Chinese Art Appraisal

 Is My Art Work Authentic?
 Can You Authenticate It for Me?

-It's important before proceeding for you to understand how authentication and appraisal work.
-They are two separate procedures.
+It's important before proceeding with an appraisal, you need to understand how authentication and appraisal work.
+They are two separate procedures performed by art professionals of different training and expertise.
 The three basic authentication methods adopted in establishing the originality of an art work include stylistic analysis, documentation, and scientific verification.
-An art historian will conduct a stylistic analysis of the subject property, examine its documentation, and state his/her professional opinion.
-Documentation includes provenance, original documentation and public exposure, etc. For scientific verification, a scientist will present his lab scientific analysis report via various methods as an opinion in order to propose a likely date of creation.
+An art historian will conduct a stylistic analysis of the subject property, examine its documentation, and state his/her professional opinion on authenticity.
+Documentation includes provenance, original sales receipts and public exposure, etc. For scientific verification, a scientist performs lab scientific analysis of materials or pigments, or the writing style via various methods before arriving at a likely date of creation or opinions on authenticity.

+Dr. Wei Yang neither authenticate art works nor issues a certificate of authenticity.
+As an art historian appraiser, Dr. Yang analyzes the art work in question, report her findings, and propose a fact-based opinion on its originality, which leads to a well researched value estimate that meets your specific needs in the form of an appraisal report.
+In other words, an appraisal describes the object, explains its background, assesses its quality and characteristics relative to other objects, and provides a balanced value judgment, but it is not a certificate of authenticity.
 An appraisal is not conclusive with regard to authenticity.
 Authentication is only possible when a living artist guarantees one of his/her productions to be authentic.
-That is not what I do.
-As an art historian appraiser, I analyze your art work, report my findings, and propose a well researched value estimate that meets your specific needs in the form of an appraisal report.
-In other words, an appraisal describes the object, explains its background, assesses its quality and characteristics relative to other objects, and provides a balanced value judgment, but it is not a certificate of authenticity.

-Ultimately, neither we nor any other honest art appraiser can guarantee 100% the authenticity of your art (although not all appraisers will admit this).
+Ultimately, neither Dr. Yang nor other honest art appraisers can guarantee 100% the authenticity of an artwork, although not all appraisers will admit this.
 Even the successful sale of a piece of art does not prove its authenticity.
-It is important to understand the inherent limitations of any art appraisal before paying for one.
+Therefore, it is important to understand the inherent limitations of any art appraisal before paying for one.

 Is My Art Worth Anything?
 Can You Give Me a “Ball Park Number” for My Art?

-It would be dishonest and unprofessional for us to provide even a ball-park figure for how much you might make by selling your art object.
+It would be dishonest and unprofessional for an art appraiser to provide a ball-park figure for how much you might make by selling your art object without adequate research and supporting evidence.
 A dependable estimate requires close analysis of the object, research in Asian-language sources, and a thorough study of comparable objects recently sold on the market worldwide.
-This research cannot be conducted unless you are prepared to pay for an appraisal.
+This research cannot be conducted unless you are prepared to pay for an appraisal because it can be time consuming and exhaustive.
 If you ask for a quick estimate, you are likely to receive what you are seeking: a careless, unprofessional guess that shortchanges you.
 No matter how many objects an appraiser has seen and no matter how experienced s/he is, a dependable appraisal can only be made after research and study.

 Is My Art Worth the Money I Will Spend on an Art Appraisal?

-We encourage you to start with Prevew My Artwork before you commisison a full appraisal.
-The simple truth is that you cannot know with certainty whether your art is worth the money you will spend on an art appraisal, so you must be prepared for at least some uncertainty.
 Commissioning an art appraisal from an experienced, highly trained professional is the only way you can find out with assurance what your object is worth.
-Owners are sometimes disappointed to learn the fair market value estimated in a report, but ubiased, expert analysis will ultimately help you, not matter what the range of figures provided for your art.
-An honest, carefully-calculated value estimate will prevent you from wasting your money, time, and energy in pursuing (and paying for) an unrealistic or unsuccessful sale.
+Owners are sometimes disappointed to learn the value estimate proposed in a report, but ubiased, expert analysis and appraisal will ultimately help you see the truth.
+An honest, objective and carefully-calculated value estimate will prevent you from wasting more money, time, and energy in pursuing (and paying for) an unrealistic or unsuccessful sale.

-As professional art appraisers, we are required to analyze objects according to objective standards and weigh our judgments following professional guidelines and code of ethics.
-Whether you use our services or those of another art appraiser, we urge all art owners to beware of professional appraisal standards, appraisal methodologies, and code of ethics techniques that protect the public trust in appraisal and the higher standards for professional services.
+From a professional art appraiser's perspective, analyzying artworks according to objective standards and weigh judgments following professional guidelines and code of ethics are a professional's obligation.
+Good news or bad news, an art appraiser with integrity will deliver it truthfully.
+Dr. Yang urges all art owners to beware of professional appraisal standards, appraisal methodologies, and code of ethics techniques that protect the public trust in appraisal and the higher standards for professional services.

 What Can I Expect from Your Art Appraisal Report?

-Our appraisal report will answer most of your questions relevant to the property's originality, date of creation, value conclusion and its most relevant & appropriate market place.
-It will discuss the artistic aspects of your work, its historical significance, and its market potentials, and refer to the performance of comparable items currently on the market.
+Appraisal reports prepared by Dr. Wei Yang will answer most of the standard questions relevant to the property, ranging from originality, rarity, date of creation, quality, value conclusion to discussion of market trends and market analysis.
+It will discuss the artistic aspects of your property, its historical significance, market potentials, and the performance of comparables recently sold on the most appropriate market place.
 This kind of research and analysis puts you in a good position to decide whether to insure or sell your art now or to hold onto it.
-In recent years the market for Asian art has been volatile and unpredictable; advice from our qualified Asian art specialists will equip you with insider's knowledge you need.
-Our Asian art specialists have Ph.D.'s in Chinese art and relevant fields, M.A. degrees in Asian art, and many years of hand-on experience on Asian art objects in the field.
-We take seriously the obligation to analyze your art closely, study its history, rank its quality, and conduct thorough research on qualified comparables on the current art market before present you a well-researched value conclusion.
+Asian art market has been volatile and unpredictable in the past ten years.
+To gain some control of your anxiety, obtaining a "qualified appraisal" from a "qualified appraiser" will equip you with insider's knowledge you need to achieve your goals.
+With a Ph.D. in Chinese art and Tibetan art, M.A. in Asian art, and four decades of hand-on experience with Asian art objects, Dr. Wei Yang takes seriously her professional obligations to present you a well-researched and carefully outlined appraisal that would meets the industry's scrutiny.

-Don't be fooled by offers to do a quick appraisal based on a quick viewing, years of experience lacking in formal education, and intuition, since Asian art is a very complicated speciality and requires a set of special skills.
-Without knowing relevant Asian languages and their classical scripts, the history, cultural aspects, traditions and aesthetics of a specific art work, preparing a well-researched appraisal report is almost impossible.
+Don't be fooled by offers to do a quick appraisal based on a quick viewing, years of experience lacking in formal education, and intuition, since Asian art is a very complicated speciality and requires a set of special skills to do the job right.
+Without knowing a few key Asian languages and classical Chinese scripts, the history, cultural aspects, traditions and aesthetics of a specific art work, preparing a well-researched, fact-based appraisal report is almost impossible.

 Commission Appraisal